DisCoRD: Discrete Tokens to Continuous Motion via Rectified Flow Decoding: Experiments

-\paragraph{Symmetric Jerk Percentage Error} Motion evaluation at stage 1 often relies on Mean Per Joint Position Error (MPJPE) and Fréchet Inception Distance (FID).
-However, MPJPE lacks alignment with human perceptual preferences \cite{review3dhumanpose_mpjpe_notgood}, and FID, as a model-level metric derived from pretrained network features, fails to capture sample-wise naturalness effectively \cite{motionpercept2024_fidcannotcatch}.
-Our findings further reveal that FID is insensitive to subtle, fine-grained noise, as shown in Figure \ref{fig:fid_verses_mds}—an essential aspect of immersive motion quality \cite{noiseavatar}.
-To address these limitations, we propose an evaluation approach targeting both under-reconstructed motions and frame-wise noise by incorporating jerk.
-Jerk has proven effective for assessing motion quality \cite{FlowMDM, m2d2m} and serves as a key indicator of kinetic inconsistencies \cite{jerk_1, jerk_2}, making it a valuable metric for capturing nuanced deviations in motion.
-It can be obtained by the third derivative of position with respect to time, effectively capturing the rate of change of acceleration, allowing us to quantify subtle deviations and inconsistencies in motion.
+\paragraph{Symmetric Jerk Percentage Error.} Prior works \cite{chen2023mld, guo2024momask} rely on MPJPE and FID at stage 1.
+However, MPJPE has limited correlation with human perceptual preferences \cite{review3dhumanpose_mpjpe_notgood}, while FID, being a model-level metric extracted from pretrained network features, fails to capture per-sample naturalness \cite{motionpercept2024_fidcannotcatch}.
+Our experiments further indicate that FID is particularly insensitive to subtle, fine-grained noise (see Figure \ref{fig:fid_verses_mds}), which critically affects immersive motion quality \cite{noiseavatar}.
+To overcome these limitations, we introduce the Symmetric Jerk Percentage Error (SJPE), a metric explicitly designed to assess both under-reconstructed motions and frame-level noise through jerk.
+Jerk, defined as the third derivative of position with respect to time, has proven to effectively quantify subtle deviations \cite{FlowMDM, m2d2m} and kinetic inconsistencies in motion \cite{ jerk_1, jerk_2}, being a critical measure for detecting unnatural artifacts in generated motion.

 Let \( J_{\text{pred},t} \) and \( J_{\text{true},t} \) denote the predicted and ground truth jerk, respectively, at time \( t \) over \( n \) time points.
-Then the symmetric Jerk Percentage Error (sJPE), capturing the average deviation between predicted and ground truth jerk values, is defined as
+Then sJPE, capturing the symmetric mean absolute percentage error \cite{MAKRIDAKIS1993527} between predicted and ground truth jerk values, is defined as